natalieagus/50033/docs/syllabus.md

 | Design Pattern  | Singletons                                                                                               |
 | Design Pattern  | Delegates, Actions, and Unity Events                                                                     |
 | Unity Scripting | Scriptable Objects                                                                                       |

+### Week 5: Unity for Teens

+This week we are doing a complete overhaul of game architecture and utilises the Scriptable Object Game Architecture (<span class="orange-bold">SOGA</span>) instead that allows for better modularity and decoupling (minimise dependencies between subcomponents).
+However it requires quite a big initial investment to set up.